KopiSoftware/VINS_Lite_GPU/README.md

 Please follow original [VINS FUSION GPU](https://github.com/pjrambo/VINS-Fusion-gpu).
 The installation process is identical.
 You may need vitrual memory to compile the program.

 ## Acknowledgment
-The Jetson devices in our experiment is supported by NVIDIA Jetson Nano 2GB Developer Kit Grant Program
+The Jetson devices in our experiment is supported by NVIDIA Jetson Nano 2GB Developer Kit Grant Program.